vitorpavinato/AglyPoolseq/add_DGN_data/README.md

   > OUT: /scratch/aob2x/dest/dgn/rawData<br/>

   ### 1. Unpack
-  > Each tarball is a bit different so unpack script plays differently for each 1-8 (minus 4), from above. <br/>
+  > Each tarball is a bit different so the unpack scripts are different for each 1-8 (minus 4), from above. <br/>
   > `sbatch --array=1-8 /scratch/aob2x/dest/DEST/add_DGN_data/unpack.sh` <br/>
   >
   ~~> These are only for debugging: <br/> ~~